Kong/kongponents/docs/components/truncate.md

 ### isTextContent

 By default the component treats anything passed through the `default` slot as collection of HTML elements.
-Use this prop if you want to truncate text.
+Use this prop if you want to truncate elements that only contain text, such as one or more paragraph `<p>` tags.

 When this prop is set to `true`, the component applies different logic; truncation is achieved via the `-webkit-line-clamp` CSS property, rather than assessing the height of child elements to determine the row height.